eduardo-w-bandeira/databarn/README.md

 barn.add(student)

 # Accessing autoid
-print(student.wiz.autoid) # Outuputs 1
+print(student.dna.autoid) # Outuputs 1

 # The method `get()` will use the autoid value
-obj = barn.get(1)
+seed = barn.get(1)
-print(obj is student) # Outputs True
+print(seed is student) # Outputs True
 ```

-## There's only one protected name: `wiz`
+## There's only one protected name: `dna`
-The only attribute name you cannot use in your Seed model is `wiz`.
+The only attribute name you cannot use in your Seed model is `dna`.
 This approach was used to avoid polluting your namespace.
-All utillity methods and attributes are stored in the `wiz` object.
+All utillity methods and meta data are stored in the `dna` object.